medic/cht-docs/content/en/contribute/code/_index.md

 ### First time contributor?

 Issues labeled [help wanted](https://github.com/medic/cht-core/labels/Help%20wanted) are a great place to start.

 Looking for other ways to help?
 You can also:
 * Improve our [documentation](#improving-our-documentation)
 * Review or add a [translation](#translations)
 * Find and mark duplicate issues
 * Try to reproduce issues and help with troubleshooting
+* Learn to [build and host apps]({{% ref "apps" %}}), and share your experiences
 * Or [share a new idea or question](https://forum.communityhealthtoolkit.org) with us!
-* **Working on your first Pull Request?** Check out [How to Contribute to an Open Source Project on GitHub](https://egghead.io/lessons/javascript-introduction-to-github)

-### Learn to [build and host apps]({{% ref "apps" %}}), and share your experiences

 ### Submitting code